makrai/notes/wu2404-ReFT-repr-finetun.md

 * details
   * In our comparisons, we use hyperparameter-tuned scores from previous works when possible
-  * We load our base LMs in torch.bfloat16 to save memory.
-All of our
+  * We load our base LMs in torch.bfloat16 to save memory
   * a single GPU: NVIDIA A100 40G/80G or RTX 6000
   * Examples of raw model generations are in appendix I

 # 5 Limitations

-* we mainly explored the LLaMA-family of models.
-In future work, we hope to
+* we mainly explored the LLaMA-family of models
 * future
-  * vision–language models such as LLaVA [Liu+ 2024a].
-The capabilities
+  * vision–language models such as LLaVA [Liu+ 2024a]
-  * large hyperparameter search space ~> automating this search.
-We provide
+  * large hyperparameter search space ~> automating this search
-  * LM personalisation with ReFT in a few-shot setting in appendix G.2.
-We hope
+  * LM personalisation with ReFT in a few-shot setting, see appendix G.2
-  * explore why ReFT works, and we provide some of our early
+  * explore why ReFT works
-  * explorations focused on memorisation (appendix F.1, appendix F.2).
-We are
+  * explorations focused on memorisation (appendix F.1, appendix F.2)
   * whether learned orthogonal subspaces can be composed together without adaptation.
 Some encouraging initial findings are in appendix G.1